Fields of Study related to Affect Theology:

 Areas of Emphasis within Affect Theology:

-Affect Theology studies the heart of faith.
+Contemporary Affect Theology studies the heart of faith.
 It tracks how human emotions become religious feelings.
 The spiritual foundation of liberal faith, after all, is not a set of doctrinal claims or creeds or religious beliefs or ideas.
 Liberal faith begins with transformed and uplifted feelings that exalt the human soul and let us love beyond belief, come what may.
-I use affect theology’s core principle of love beyond belief when I work with congregations.
+I use Contemporary Affect Theology’s core principle of love beyond belief when I work with congregations.
 The goal: to transform "corps cold" churches (as Ralph Waldo Emerson put it) into sanctuaries that warm and elevate the human heart and inspire folks to stand strong on the side of love.

 Contemporary Affect Theology’s nineteenth-century antecedent is Friedrich Schleiermacher’s Affekt Theologie, the attempt by the German father of modern liberal theology to give balance to the rational theology of Kant (among others).
 Schleiermacher’s Affekt Theologie focused on the affective stimulations of the human nervous system and made these movements of the “human soul,” as he put it, the first reference for all discourse on religious feelings and beliefs.